search icon

 Shareholders relation to the C Corporation

-C corporations are structured so that if a shareholder decides to leave the company and / or sell their shares, it can remain undisturbed.
+C corporations are structured so that if a shareholder decides to leave the company or sell their shares, the corporation itself can remain undisturbed.
 The lives of shareholders and the corporation are completely independent of each other.
 Because of this structure, C corporations are a great choice for medium- to high-risk businesses or businesses that plan to be sold or “go public.”

 S Corporation